 There are pros and cons for both approaches – shaving upwards and downwards.

 While shaving against the direction of your hair growth may provide a clean and close shave, there is the possibility of injury, irritation, and cuts.
 Shaving your legs upwards can form razor bumps and ingrown hair, leading to discomfort and a shabby appearance.

 1. Take A Shower Before Shaving

 Taking a shower, either with warm or cold water, helps soften the skin on your legs.
-You can shower five minutes before shaving to open the follicles.
+You can shower five minutes before shaving.
 The aim is to soften the skin on your legs for an easy and quick shaving process.